 Where a resolution is not achieved through the informal stage of the process, an employee can pursue a complaint through the formal stage of the process referred to below.

-11.3 Formal solutions
+11.3 Formal procedure

-If an employee wishes to make a formal complaint they should report it in writing to Human Resources.
+If an employee wishes to make a formal complaint of bullying and/or harassment they should report it in writing to Human Resources.